MySQL Troubleshooting

 2. If the service won't start, an antivirus program or backup program may be interfering.

-• Temporarily disable your antivirus or backup program to see if this is the issue.
+• Temporarily disable the antivirus or backup program to see if this is the issue.
 After testing, always make sure that some form of antivirus software is reinstalled, either the same one, or a different brand.

 3. Try to reinstall the MySQL service.
 It may not be installed correctly.
-See Trial Version or contact support.

 Database Files: Make sure the database files are in the right place with no improper nesting.